mikenemat/org.openhab.binding.plum/readme.txt

 This is an OpenHAB binding for the Plum LightPad.
 It has been developed and tested for OpenHAB 1.8 You will need to use it in combination with my plum-probe.py script to retrieve certain tokens and IDs: https://github.com/mikenemat/plum-probe
-This binding interacts with the LightPads locally, and thus may be broken by firmware updates or configuration changes.
+This binding interacts with the LightPads locally over HTTP, and thus may be broken by firmware updates, IP address reallocation, or configuration changes.
+It is strongly recommended that you make static DHCP allocations for all of your lightpads to avoid IP address changes.

 Binding JAR:
 target/org.openhab.binding.plum-1.8.2-SNAPSHOT.jar
+^ On my distro, this file should be placed in /usr/share/openhab/addons.
+This might not be the same for you

 Binding DEB package:
-In the target dir...no clue if it works
+In the target dir...no clue if it works.
+It has not been tested.

 Changelog:
 Mar 21 6PM - Fixed an issue with dimming